-The Special Contribution for Defence rate on interest income of 30% is effective for interest received or credited from 29 April 2013 onwards.
+The Special Contribution for Defence rate on interest income of 17% is effective as from 1 January 2024 (previously 30%).

-Interest income earned by individuals from corporate bonds (as from 26 June 2019), Cyprus government savings and development bonds as well as all interest earned by a provident fund and the Cyprus Social Insurance Fund is subject to Special Contribution for Defence at the rate 3% (instead of 30%).
+Interest income earned by individuals from corporate bonds (as from 26 June 2019), Cyprus government savings and development bonds as well as all interest earned by a provident fund and the Cyprus Social Insurance Fund is subject to Special Contribution for Defence at the rate 3% (instead of 17%).